Relationship and Sexual Violence-Assessment Initiative

 Can Child Savings Accounts Prevent Maltreatment?

-This project assesses whether an asset-building approach is effective in promoting a safe, stable and nurturing relationship that reduces risk of child maltreatment.
+This project assessed whether an asset-building approach is effective in promoting a safe, stable and nurturing relationship that reduces risk of child maltreatment.
 For more information, please click here.

 Gender-based Violence Information Management System (GBVIMS+) Evaluation